As quoted, MACBA’s aim and main objective is to:

 disseminate contemporary art, offering a diverse range of visions, and generating critical debates on art and culture.
 But also aspiring to reach diverse audiences

-The Museu d’Art Contemporani de Barcelona is an essential place to visit for those who hope to immerse themselves in the art culture in Barcelona.
+The Museu d’Art Contemporani de Barcelona is an essential place to visit for those who hope to get to know the city’s art culture.

-The MACBA’s permanent collection is home to over 5,000 pieces of modern art produced by Spanish and Catalan artists throughout the twentieth century.
-However, much of the permanent collection as well as many of the museum’s temporary exhibitions feature the work of international and contemporary artists.
+The MACBA’s permanent collection has over 5,000 pieces of modern art made by Spanish and Catalan artists in the twentieth century.
+However, much of the permanent collection an many of the museum’s temporary exhibitions feature the work of international and contemporary artists.

-The museum itself is, quite appropriately, an excellent example of the very art it showcases.
+The museum itself is an excellent example of the very art it showcases.
 Often referred to as “the pearl” because of its bright white color.
-It contrasts with the older architectural style of the nearby Gothic Quarter, the building is a prime example of modernist architecture.
+It contrasts with the older architectural style of the nearby Gothic Quarter.
+The building is a prime example of modernist architecture.

-Though the museum was originally planed to be opened during the 1992 summer Olympic games in Barcelona, MACBA didn’t officially open its doors to the public until 1995.
-Since then it has become a must see attraction for tourists and a source of pride for Barcelona’s artistic community.
+Even if they planned to open MACBA during the 1992 summer Olympic games in Barcelona, the museum didn’t officially open its doors to the public until 1995.
+Since then it has become a must see attraction for tourists and a reference for Barcelona’s artistic community.

 You can also visit nearby attractions such as El Mercat de la Boqueria, Plaça Catalunya or the Gran Teatre del Liceu.
-You can also enjoy the little shops and the many different restaurants around the Raval neighborhood.
+You can also stroll down the street and pop into a few vintage and quirky shops or stop to have a snack and drink in nearby pubs.

 HOW TO GET THERE